freshtech-devs/Air6814/README.md

 # Freshtech Air6814 Sensor Module Library

 This is the Freshtech Air6814 library allowing you to communicate with Air6814 over I2C.
+Due to company policy, publicly available version only supports AVR framework.
+Library for ZephyrOS is available via B2B purchasing

 <img src="images/Air6814.png">